Specialised services

 Specialised services support people with a range of rare and complex conditions.
 They often involve treatments provided to patients with rare cancers, genetic disorders or complex medical or surgical conditions.
 They deliver cutting-edge care and are a catalyst for innovation, supporting pioneering clinical practice in the NHS.
 For a quick overview of specialised services watch our animation.

-In total, there are 149 specialised services currently directly commissioned by NHS England.
-Three factors determine whether NHS England commissions a service as a prescribed specialised service.
+In total, there are 150 specialised services.
+Three factors determine whether a service is a prescribed specialised service.
 These are:

-In 2022/23 the planned spend for specialised services is £22.9 billion.
+In 2023/24 the spend for specialised services was £25 billion.
 The level of funding for these services has risen more rapidly compared to other parts of the NHS, but it is still under pressure.
 The number of patients needing specialised services is rising due to an ageing population and advances in medical technology.

-Although NHS England currently directly commissions all specialised services, we have set out in our Roadmap for integrating specialised services how integrated care boards will be given a bigger role in commissioning some specialised services from April 2023.
+Although NHS England has historically directly commissioned all specialised services, integrated care boards are increasingly now taking on a bigger role in commissioning some specialised services.

 Making decisions about new treatments